-Another conclusion is that global warming to the level attained at the peak of the current interglacial appears to be inevitable; even with the drastic, and probably unrealistic, reductions of greenhouse forcings in scenario C, a warming of 0.5° C is attained within the next 15 years.
-The evenual warming in this scenario would exceed 1°C, based on the forcing illustrated in Figure 2 and the feedback factor f = 3.4 for our GCM (geper 2).
-The 1°C level of warming is exceeded during the next few decades in both scenarios A and B; in scenario A that level of warming is reached in less than 20 years and in scenario B is is reached within the next 25 years.
+Another conclusion is that global warming to the level attained at the peak of the current interglacial and the previous interglacial appears to be inevitable; even with the drastic, and probably unrealistic, reductions of greenhouse forcings in scenario C, a warming of $0.5^{\circ}$ C is attained within the next 15 years.
+The eventual warming in this scenario would exceed 1°C, based on the forcing illustrated in Figure 2 and the feedback factor $f \approx 3.4$ for our GCM [paper 2].
+The 1°C level of warming is exceeded during the next few decades in both scenarios A and B; in scenario A that level of warming is reached in less than 20 years and in scenario B it is reached within the next 25 years.